IRL2/nanover-docs/source/installation.rst

    .. code:: bash

-        nanover-imd-vr
+        nanover-imd-xr

-The page for the Conda package can be found here: `<https://anaconda.org/irl/nanover-imd-vr>`_.
+The page for the Conda package can be found here: `<https://anaconda.org/irl/nanover-imd-xr>`_.

 .. _download_latest_release_XR_client: